Mathematics

 Important Definitions in Functional Analysis

-Functional Analysis is where linear algebra meets topology.
-It's the study of infinite-dimensional spaces—and if that sounds abstract, here's why you should care: it's the mathematical backbone of quantum mechanics,…
+Functional analysis is where linear algebra meets topology.
+It studies infinite-dimensional spaces, and if that sounds abstract, here's why you should care: it's the mathematical backbone of quantum mechanics, signal…